 This policy will allow us to make more informed medical decisions for each cat and kitten based on new guidance from the American Association of Feline Practitioners.
 Adopters are encouraged to follow up with their veterinarian for an initial wellness visit and to determine care for their newly adopted cat.
 We advise adopters to keep existing cats separated from newly adopted cats until they are seen for their first wellness visit.
-We also recommend that any cats or kittens who are symptomatic or may have been exposed to FeLV or FIV already in the adopter’s home are tested prior to introducing the cat or kitten,.WHAT IS FELV AND FIV?
+We also recommend that any cats or kittens already in the adopter's home who are symptomatic or may have been exposed to FeLV or FIV be tested prior to introducing the newly adopted cat or kitten.WHAT IS FELV AND FIV?

 Both FeLV and FIV are contagious, viral diseases that affect cats only.
 Although there are some similarities between the two diseases, each has its own distinct characteristics.
 FIV is primarily transmitted by bite wounds.
 Other methods of infection, such as queen-to-kitten or sexual transmission, are possible but unlikely.
 FIV positive cats living in stable households (i.e. households without cats fighting) with FIV negative cats are unlikely to transmit this disease.
 Once a cat is infected with FIV, the virus makes DNA copies of itself that are inserted into cat’s own genetic material.
 Following this primary stage, most cats remain asymptomatic for years.
 Eventually, the immune system becomes progressively dysfunctional and predisposes the cat to infection by other diseases.
 There is no cure for FIV.
 Survival time varies but FIV positive cats often live long, healthy lives.